What is Considered an Unsafe Environment for a Child?

 What is the first thing that comes to mind when you think about what is considered an unsafe environment for a child?
 Is it predators and child molesters?
 Is it pedophiles and people with guns?
 Is it physical and verbal abuse?
-Yes, you’re right.
+Yes, you’re spot on!
 It’s all of these.
 But all this comes so much later.
-The environment that a child spends most of his time is where he lives.
+The environment in which a child spends most of his time is where he lives.
 Let me first tell you how a child’s own home can be an unsafe space for him.

 1. An Unsafe Home

-How can a child’s own home be unsafe, you may be wondering.
+What is an unsafe home?
+How can a child’s own home be unsafe?
 You’re right, it definitely shouldn’t be, but sometimes it is.
 You may think you are amazing parents and that you have never laid a hand on your child or scolded him, and it still may be an unsafe place for him.
 Are you asking me how?
 Let me tell you.

 A) Parents Fighting